Reach Gradients/Set Fish Distribution

 Model Description:

 This tool allows a user to recalculate channel reach gradients over specified lengths scales and also according to a drainage area threshold.
 For example, one length scale can be specified above an area threshold and another length scale can be specified below an area threshold.
 This could be useful when identifying fish barriers that have a channel gradient threshold that is applied over different length scales depending on location in a basin.
 Consider fish passage barriers (for example, an 8% gradient for salmonids).
 A short section of 8% channel gradient (say 10 m) might be surmountable for fish passage.
-However, if the 8% gradient went on for a couple of hundred meters, that might pose a fish barrier.
+However, if the 8% gradient extended for a couple of hundred meters, that might pose a fish barrier.

 Channel gradients can be calculated over any length scale without a drainage area threshold.
 In addition, the tool allows analysts to identify waterfall barriers.
 It also allows a user to recalculate the maximum downstream gradient, which is used to identify the fish bearing network.
 Although maximum downstream gradient is typically a node based value (see channel nodes in NetMap's synthetic stream layer), at times users like to view the maximum downstream gradient in the reach shape file, which can be done with this tool.
 The default channel gradient calculation in NetMap uses a dynamic window length that ranges from 500 m in lower, less steep areas of valleys (~0.001) to 50 m in the steeper portions of valleys (~0.20).